 Overview

 Noah Mapes is an art historian who specializes in Indigenous North American art and material culture.
-His research primarily focuses on trans-historical Anishinaabe aesthetic practices and their role in governance.
-Noah’s dissertation project, tentatively titled “Aesthetics of the Treaty Relationship: An Art Historical Analysis of Anishinaabe Diplomacy,” investigates the agential and vital roles of art and objects in the formation of Anishinaabe political consciousness and diplomatic relations with settler colonial governments.
+His research focuses on trans-historical Anishinaabe aesthetic practices and their role in governance.
+Noah’s dissertation project, tentatively titled “Materializing Relationality: The Aesthetic Intervention of Non-Human Beings in Anishinaabe Diplomacy,” investigates the agential and vital roles of art and objects in the formation of Anishinaabe political consciousness and diplomatic relations with settler colonial governments.

 Noah is a descendant of the Odaawaa-Zaaga'iganiing / Lac Courte Oreilles Band of Lake Superior Ojibwe.